Organon: Influence

 The Organon was used in the school founded by Aristotle at the Lyceum, and some parts of the works seem to be a scheme of a lecture on logic.
 So much so that after Aristotle's death, his publishers (Andronicus of Rhodes in 50 BC, for example) collected these works.

 Following the collapse of the Western Roman Empire in the fifth century, much of Aristotle's work was lost in the Latin West.
 The Categories and On Interpretation are the only significant logical works that were available in the early Middle Ages.
 These had been translated into Latin by Boethius, along with Porphyry's Isagoge, which was also translated into Arabic by Ibn al-Muqaffa' via a Syriac intermediary.
 The other logical works were not available in Western Christendom until translated into Latin in the 12th century.
-However, the original Greek texts had been preserved in the Greek-speaking lands of the Eastern Roman Empire (aka Byzantium).
+However, the original Greek texts had been preserved in the Greek-speaking lands of the Roman Empire (i.e., Byzantium).
 In the mid-twelfth century, James of Venice translated into Latin the Posterior Analytics from Greek manuscripts found in Constantinople.

 The books of Aristotle were available in the early Muslim world, and after 750 AD Muslims had most of them, including the Organon, translated into Arabic, normally via earlier Syriac translations.
-They were studied by Islamic and Jewish scholars, including Rabbi Moses Maimonides (1135–1204) and the Muslim Judge Ibn Rushd, known in the West as Averroes (1126–1198); both were originally from Córdoba, Spain, although the former left Iberia and by 1168 lived in Egypt.
+They were studied by Islamic and Jewish scholars, including Rabbi Moses Maimonides (1135–1204) and the Muslim judge Ibn Rushd, known in the West as Averroes (1126–1198); both were originally from Córdoba, Spain, although the former left Iberia and by 1168 lived in Egypt.

 All the major scholastic philosophers wrote commentaries on the Organon.
 Aquinas, Ockham and Scotus wrote commentaries on On Interpretation.
 Ockham and Scotus wrote commentaries on the Categories and Sophistical Refutations.
 Grosseteste wrote an influential commentary on the Posterior Analytics.